Excoriate/terraform-registry-module-template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature Request
-about: Suggest an idea for this project.
+about: Suggest an idea to improve the Terraform module
-title: ""
+title: "feat: "
-labels: "feature"
+labels: ["enhancement"]
-assignees: "Excoriate"
+assignees: ["Excoriate"]
 ---

-## Describe the Feature
+## 🌟 Feature Description

+> [!TIP]
-A clear and concise description of what the bug is.
+> Provide a clear and concise description of the feature you're proposing.

-## Expected Behavior
-A clear and concise description of what you expected to happen.

-## Use Case
+### Problem Statement

+> [!NOTE]
-Is your feature request related to a problem/challenge you are trying to solve?
-Please provide some additional context of why this feature or capability will be valuable.
+> Is your feature request related to a problem?
+Describe the pain point.

-## Describe Ideal Solution
-A clear and concise description of what you want to happen.
-If you don't know, that's okay.
+>
+> Example: "I'm always frustrated when [...]"

+### Proposed Solution

+> [!IMPORTANT]
+> Describe the solution you'd like to see implemented.
+>
+> - What specific functionality are you suggesting?
+> - How would this improve the module?

+## 🎯 Use Case and Value

+> [!TIP]
+> Explain the specific use case and the value this feature would bring:

+- Business impact
+- Technical benefits
+- Potential improvements in infrastructure management

-## Alternatives Considered
+## 🔍 Alternatives Considered

+> [!NOTE]
-Explain what alternative solutions or features you've considered.
+> Have you explored alternative solutions or workarounds?
+>
+> - Describe other approaches you've considered
+> - Why weren't they sufficient?

-## Additional Context
+## 🖼️ Additional Context

+> [!TIP]
-Add any other context or screenshots about the feature request here.
+> Add any other context, screenshots, or references that might help explain the feature request.

+### Checklist

+- [ ] I've checked that a similar feature doesn't already exist
+- [ ] I've provided a clear problem statement
+- [ ] I've described the proposed solution
+- [ ] I've explained the use case and value

+**Thank you for helping improve our Terraform module!** 🎉